jamescarson3/ctls2017/docs/intro_to_python_01_04.md

 # Processing Tabular Data Part 2 - Functions & Plotting

 **Objectives:**
-- Explain what a library is, and what libraries are used for.
-- Import a Python library and use the functions it contains.
-- Read tabular data from a file into a program.
+- Discover functions and apply functions.
-- Perform operations on arrays of data.
+- Plot simple graphs from data.

 Often, we want to do more than add, subtract, multiply, and divide values of data.